jidongxiao/CSCI1200-DataStructures/lectures/10_linked_lists/README.md

 - If the input linked list chain contains n elements, what is the order notation of is_there?

-## 10.9 Basic Mechanisms: Pushing on the Back
+## 10.9 Overview: Adding an Element at the Front of the List

-- Goal: place a new node at the end of the list.
+- Goal: place a new node at the beginning of the list.
-- We must step to the end of the linked list, remembering the pointer to the last node.
-  - This is an O(n) operation and is a major drawback to the ordinary linked-list data structure we are discussing now.
-We will correct this drawback by creating a slightly more complicated linking structure in our next lecture.
-- We must create a new node and attach it to the end.
+- We must create a new node.
-- We must remember to update the head pointer variable’s value if the linked list is initially empty.
+- We must permanently update the head pointer variable's value.
-  – Hence, in writing the function, we must pass the pointer variable by reference.
+  Therefore, we must pass the pointer variable **by reference.**

 ## 10.10 Exercise: Write push_front